The Forbidden City at the heart of Beijing

 There were a lot of tourists both local and foreign taking pictures of themselves together with their family and friends!
 Some Chinese people are conversing me in Mandarin and I think they are asking me to take their pictures which I cheerfully agreed and took their photos.
 They were really nice and friendly people.

-The guards are standing dutily firm guarding over the palace and looking after the tourists.
+The guards are standing firm, guarding over the gates and looking after the tourists.
 People were flocking on their way to pass the first gate to get inside.
 Through the first two gate, it is free until you reach the Meridian Gate.
 Everywhere you look is picture worthy!

 The cold Ate Judy posing for a photo when we got through the first gate